Summary

 Every aspect of your life influences your state of wellbeing.
 Researchers investigating happiness have found the following factors enhance a person's wellbeing:

-- happy intimate relationship with a partner
+- a happy and secure intimate relationship

 - network of close friends